mrisher/smtp-sts/spec.md

 the recipient domain "example.com", the recipient's SMTP STS policy can be retrieved from "\_smtp_sts.example.com."

-Policies must specify the following fields:
+Policies MUST specify the following fields:

 * v: Version (plain-text, required).
 Currently only "STS1" is supported.
 * to:  TLS-Only (plain-text, required).
 If “true,” the receiving MTA requests